We believe in the power of the individual to reach their health and fitness potential, drug-free.

 The underdog women shocked the world with a Medal win in London, featured in the Netflix film Personal Gold (2016), and in headlines world-wide including feature articles by Sports Illustrated, Outside Magazine, and others.

-The Personal GOLD App will be made available to consumers (athletes & non-athletes) on iOS and Apple Watch in 2019 prior to the Tokyo Olympics.
+The Personal GOLD App will be made available to consumers (athletes & non-athletes) on iOS and Apple Watch in 2020 during the Tokyo Olympics.